 Cheekwood Estate & Gardens

 If you drive about 20 minutes outside of Nashville, you’ll find one of the most picturesque destinations, Cheekwood Estate & Gardens.
-Cheekwood is 55 acres of botanical gardens, an arboretum, and museum.
-The family-friendly historical attraction features yearly installments such as Chihuly at Cheekwood, Cheekwood in Bloom, Cheekwood Harvest, Holiday LIGHTS at Cheekwood, and more!
+Cheekwood is 55 acres of botanical gardens, an arboretum, and a museum.
+The family-friendly historical attraction features yearly installments such as Chihuly at Cheekwood, Cheekwood in Bloom, Cheekwood Harvest, Holiday LIGHTS at Cheekwood, and more.

 Gaylord Opryland Resort & Convention Center

 Gaylord Opryland is not your average hotel.
 The resort and convention center features indoor waterfalls, fountain shows, a variety of upscale restaurants, and over-the-top decorations for almost every holiday!
 If you’re looking to plan a family-friendly day with plenty of picture-worthy moments, check out SoundWaves, an upscale indoor-outdoor water attraction.
 There are four acres of waterpark fun, including 11 slides, a wave simulator, private cabanas, and a kids area.

 Make your way to Downtown Nashville, particularly Lower Broadway, for the ultimate “Nashvegas” experience.
 Lower Broadway is filled with honky tonks with neon lights, rooftop bars, delicious local food, and some of the best live music that Nashville has to offer.
 When you’re down there, check out Fifth + Broadway, Nashville’s largest mixed-use development that incorporates restaurants, shops, office space, a museum, and residential units.